SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-irene-1308/PROJECT_PRESENTATION.md

-# Welcome to Speccy_Squad's Kata Challenges 😎
+# Welcome to the Speccy_Squad's Kata Challenges 😎
 This is Task 2 in our 3 part challenge.
 nb: These can be completed individually